google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Research methodology is a systematic process of defining, conducting, and interpreting research.
 It forms the backbone of any research project, guiding researchers in collecting and analyzing data.
 Understanding the importance of research methodology ensures a strong foundation for meaningful research outcomes.

-However, over the years, the definition of research methodology by authors has been interpreted differently, and this article aims to interpret the various definitions with their intended context.
+However, over the years, the definition of research methodology by authors has been interpreted differently, mainly when observed as a whole or in terms of the differences between Qualitative and Quantitative research.
+This article aims to provide an interpretation of the various definitions within their intended contexts.

 Table 1: Definitions of Research Methodology by Authors